xmartlabs/spoter-embeddings/README.md

 ## Modifications on [SPOTER](https://github.com/matyasbohacek/spoter)
 Here is a list of the main modifications made on Spoter code and model architecture:

-* The output layer is a linear layer but trained using triplet loss instead of CrossEntropyLoss
+* The output layer is a linear layer but trained using triplet loss instead of CrossEntropyLoss.
+The output of the model is therefore an embedding vector that can be used for several downstream tasks.
 * We started using the keypoints dataset published by Spoter but later created new datasets using BlazePose from Mediapipe (as it is done in [Spoter 2](link...)).
 This improves results considerably.
 * We select batches in a way that they contain several hard triplets and then compute the loss on all hard triplets found in each batch
 * ...